walkingriver/walkingriver.github.io/about/index.md

 ![A Walking River](https://walkingriver.com/assets/img/white-mountains-918002_1920.jpg)

 When I got home from that trip, I registered walkingriver.com, and have been using the name informally for years.
-It is my online personna for most of my personal projects.
+It is my online persona for most of my personal projects.

 ## About This Theme
 This theme is built on Jekyll and the Moon theme.
 For more information, or to learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for more information.